Humaidu/material/Intro-to-Python:-Labs.md

 * Write a function called `evens` that takes two numbers and prints all the even numbers between them.
 * Write another function, `reverse_evens`, that does the same but prints the numbers in reverse.

-In a file called `for_loop.py`:
-* Write the following code:
+In a file called `for_loop.py`, write the following code:

     for i in range(1,11):
         print i

 * Explain what's happening.
 What is `i`?
 What is `range`?

-* Type the following code:
+Type the following code:

     for j in [1, 2, 3]:
         print j